sgjava/opencvmem/README.md

 bindings I always check my code with Valgrind to make sure I did not miss anything.
 Here is what I have found to date.

-The pull requests below add Mat.release() are based on the issues I reported below, but the code still relies on finalize().
+The pull requests below add Mat.release() and are based on the issues I reported below, but the unpatched code still relies on finalize().
 This will result in Mat objects leaking and a small amount of native memory since n_delete is not called.
+You get Finalizer thrashing as a bonus.

 * [OpenCV pull request 4056 for master](https://github.com/Itseez/opencv/pull/4056)
 * [OpenCV pull request 4057 for 2.4](https://github.com/Itseez/opencv/pull/4056)